 Regret #3- Not Buying Enough Home

 It is critical to buy a home that is large enough to meet your current needs while also allowing for future growth.
 For instance, those who are planning to start a family may want a house with an extra bedroom or a play area for the kids.
 Self-employed buyers may want an extra space for a home office.

 Homes can cost hundreds or thousands of dollars per year to maintain.
 This may be especially true for older or starter homes that are generally cheaper because they need work.
 Buyers should always conduct an inspection of the home to discover issues related to the roof, foundation and other vital components.
 Even minor repairs such as putting in a new water heater or fixing leaky pipes could cost hundreds of dollars.
 Part of this is also not preparing for the Closing Costs involved when purchasing a home.

 Regret #5- Not Liking the New Neighbourhood

-In addition to liking the home before buying it, you need to make sure that the neighbor is also acceptable.
+In addition to liking the home before buying it, you need to make sure that the neighbour is also acceptable.
 A good home located in an area where people stay up late, deal drugs or otherwise harass others is generally not worth what you pay for it.
 It may also be harder to sell when you are ready to leave.

 In some cases, it may be difficult to simply rent out a home that is located in an area not considered to be desirable.
 Prior to buying a home, it may be worthwhile to look up crime statistics or other information.
 It may also be a good use of time to drive through the neighbourhood on a Friday or Saturday to get an idea of what its like to live there.